azhodev/nuxt-mpa/README.md

 **Demo:** [https://nuxt-mpa.netlify.app/](https://nuxt-mpa.netlify.app/)

-**Agrofusion** is a modern web application for promoting and managing agricultural solutions.
+**Agrofusion** is a **multi-page Nuxt 3 website** created for experiments with modern frontend tools.
-Built with Nuxt 3, Tailwind CSS, and a collection of UI and validation tools, it offers a solid foundation for scalable and accessible interfaces.
+The theme is **agriculture**, showcasing layouts, UI components, form validation, and SEO features.

 ---